 Traffic Tickets and Car Insurance Rates

 When car insurance companies determine your premiums, one of the biggest factors they look at is your history of traffic tickets.
-Statistically, having more traffic tickets and moving violations means that you are more likely to get into an accident and cost the car insurance company money.
+Statistically, when you have a driving record that shows more moving violations and speeding tickets, your insurance company views you as more likely to get into an accident and cost the car insurance company money.

 You cannot predict exactly how much you car insurance will go up after a ticket, but your rates are likely to increase with a higher number of traffic tickets and more severe violations.

 Tickets and Moving Violations

 You can get a traffic ticket for any one of a number of seemingly minor infractions, and a ticket for any moving violation (i.e., an infraction you make when driving rather than parked) can affect your car insurance rates.

 There are many moving violations that can affect your rates, ranging from minor violations such as littering to very serious violations such as excessive speeding.

 Every company has a different policy when it comes to traffic tickets.
 For example, one company may raise your rates for 3 years, and another may apply a surcharge, which can be removed after one year if you have no more speeding tickets or other traffic infractions on your driving record.